Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 # Why passwords in particular?

 Passwords are a pain.
-People forget them, you're told to use different ones for different accounts (because we all do that don't we?) and worst of all, they have some major problems in practice.
+People forget them, you're told to use different ones for different accounts (because we all do that don't we?) and worst of all, we're not actually that good at making them.

+This post is part of a short series, designed to let you be free to get on with the things you love in life and not worry about passwords any more!

-But the stealing of passwords (or some secret) has been at the heart of hacks against celebrities, presidential campaigns and major corporate businesses.
-Whether you like it or not, passwords are probably the **first line of defence** in your online life and despite what you've read, they're probably here to stay.
+The stealing of passwords (or some secret) has been at the heart of hacks against celebrities, US presidential campaigns and major corporate businesses.
+Whether you like it or not, passwords are probably the **first line of defence** in your online life and despite what you may have read, they're probably here to stay.

-This post is part of a short series, the goal of which, perhaps counter-intuitively, is for you to be free to get on with the things you love in life and not worry about passwords!
 In this post I'll be taking you through some of the important points around passwords and in later parts I'll explain what you can do to cut through the noise of securing your passwords, reduce the mental load of remembering them and maybe even forget about 99% of them all together.

 ### Don't panic!